 Two engagements were held with the Elderly and the Disabled People's Forum.
 These engagements allowed them to access municipal facilities free of charge so that they could host various functions on their events calendar.
-The elderly sector was also assisted in terms of hosting the regional Golden Games at the Dal Josafat Stadium.
+The elderly sector was also assisted in terms of hosting the regional Golden Games at the Daljosaphat Stadium.
 The elderly also has several service benefits that can be accessed, including reduced tariffs for water and electricity.

-Strategic Objective (SO): Social and Community Development Municipal Key Focus Area (KFA): Poverty Alleviation Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Target 2015/2016 Annual Target 2015/2016 TL51 Update Indigent Register % of all qualifying indigent applications processed by 30 June 99% 100% TL52 Provision of free basic services Report on the % of households earning less than 2 x social grant plus 25% per month with access to free basic services 1 1
+Strategic Objective (SO): Social and Community Development Municipal Key Fo ocus Area (KFA): Poverty Alleviation Ref. no. Name of Key Performance Indicator (KPI) Annual Target 2015/2016 Actual 2015/2016 TL51 Update Indigent Register % of all qualifying indigent applications processed by 30 June 99% 100% TL52 Provision of free basic services Report on the % of households earning less than 2 x social grant plus 25% per month with access to free basic services 1 1